adamgarza/adamgarza.github.io/index.md

 <br />

 ---

 <br />
 <a id="experience"></a>
 ## 5. Overall Experience
 Prior to my participation in Google Summer of Code 2018, I had no experience with and in some cases have never heard of the platforms, programs or concepts used in Open Source Development.
 Things like Markdown, HUGO platform, Git and Github, and collaborative development were all foreign to me.
-Knowing that I might struggle throughout much of this summer program, I chose to dive into it... as an effort to breakout of my comfort zone and commit myself to learn and adapt.
+Knowing that I might struggle throughout much of this summer program, I chose to dive into it... as an effort to breakout of my comfort zone and commit myself to learn and adapt in a development ecosystem.

 The first few weeks of communicating and interacting with the managers, developers and collaborators of OpenCensus was intimidating for me, to say the least.
 But as I continued moving forward in the program - within my contact with everyone at OpenCensus, I never felt uncomfortable asking questions or explanations.

 My overall experience participating in the Google Summer of Code 2018 on OpenCensus was one of learning.
 GSoC has allowed me to strengthen the following skills:
-* Communication - specifically the ability to write and speak effectively and professionally
+* Communication (specifically to write and speak effectively and professionally)
 * Collaboration
 * Time Management
 * Adaptability